MrsEngland/week-4-game/README.md

-This is a fun and intercative game.
+This is a fun and interactive game.
 This app will update the HTML pages.